Blog Post Thumbnail

 Once you have a clear picture of how your space is being used (or not used), you can start making changes.
 But a successful rollout is about more than just rearranging furniture.
 It’s a change management process that requires careful planning, clear communication, and a willingness to adapt.
 The goal is to create a workspace that your team loves and that supports your business goals, not to cause disruption.
 A thoughtful, phased approach will help you get buy-in from your team and ensure the transition is smooth.
 By breaking the process down into manageable steps, you can introduce a new office plan that feels like a natural evolution rather than a sudden overhaul.
 This method allows you to test ideas, gather feedback, and make adjustments along the way, leading to a much better final result.

-Start with a Space Audit
+First, Perform a Complete Space Audit

 Before you make any changes, you need a baseline.
 A space audit is your starting point.
 Walk through your office and take note of how every area is being used.
 Which meeting rooms are always booked?
 Which desks are always empty?
 Pay attention to the natural pathways people take and where they tend to gather.
 You can also use data from a hybrid work software to get a precise look at peak usage times and popular spots.
 This isn’t just about counting empty chairs; it’s about understanding your team’s habits and what they truly need from the office to do their best work.

-Design Your New Layout
+Next, Map Out Your New Office Layout

 With your audit data in hand, you can start designing a more efficient layout.
 The goal is to make sure every square foot serves a purpose and supports your team.
 If you found that large conference rooms are underused, maybe you can divide them into smaller huddle rooms and a few private phone booths.
 If certain departments collaborate frequently, create a dedicated “neighborhood” for them.
 This is your chance to implement flexible solutions like a hot desk booking system that allows employees to choose a workspace that fits their needs for the day.
 Think about creating a mix of spaces for focused work, collaboration, and socializing.